Upgrading to Magnolia 6.3

 The default value for the maxLimit property is 100.
 Before, it was 1000.

-To minimize the risk of introducing a faulty configuration into your instance, the Definitions app no longer displays specific deprecations and other implementation details (implementation classes, field types, or converter classes).
+To minimize the risk of introducing a faulty configuration into your instance, the Definitions app no longer displays select deprecations and other implementation details, specifically those whose origin is in Magnolia code.

 Click to see which error messages are now suppressed.